Rainy Days and Bored Kids

 This game is great for teaching kids to be gentle with subtle movements.

-Rainy Day Games for Middles
+Unique Rainy Day Games

 I played this with my young daughter and she had so much fun sounding out letters and creating words.
-This can almost double as a curriculum aide, but shhh the kids don’t need to know that!

 This game is great for spelling practice & homeschooling.